-On days when there is considerable rainfall or wind chill temperatures are below -15C, a green dot will be displayed on the office door in the morning to indicate that students can enter the school building upon their arrival.
-On "green dot days" students may go directly to their classrooms to do quiet activities.
-At lunch and recess breaks teachers will provide supervision inside
+On days when there is considerable rainfall or wind chill temperatures are below -15C, students will remain inside.
+At lunch and recess breaks teachers will provide supervision inside.

 STUDENT OPPORTUNITIES

 INTRAMURALS & EXTRA-CURRICULAR ACTIVITIES

 Intermediate students at Kelowna Christian School have the opportunity to take part in various athletic activities including intramurals and extra-curricular sports.
 Intramurals take place during designated noon hours; the focus of this program is on participation, fun, and the encouragement of student leadership.
 The extra-curricular athletic program emphasizes these concepts as well as skill development.
 After school practices and games are required for some of these sports.
 Parents must give permission for their child to make a commitment to a school team.